markusdr/fix-apple-hotspot/README.md

 ### ✨ Why This Script?

-macOS has long struggled with reliably joining iPhone Personal Hotspots.
-Users have been complaining online about Apple hotspot connection problems, e.g., in this [Reddit discussion](https://www.reddit.com/r/iphone/comments/138ec2r/apple_iphone_hotspot_problem).
+Connecting to an iPhone Personal Hotspot on macOS has long been unreliable.
+Many users have reported persistent issues, such as those described in this [Reddit thread](https://www.reddit.com/r/iphone/comments/138ec2r/apple_iphone_hotspot_problem).

-I have struggled to connect my MacBook to my iPhone hotspot for a long time.
-Everntually, after some experimentation, I found that restarting the network and disabling IPv6 works for me.
-This script automates this process.
-It makes hotspot connections **predictable**, **repeatable**, and **fail-safe**.
+After struggling with this problem myself, I discovered that restarting the network interface and disabling IPv6 consistently resolved the issue.
+This script automates that process — making hotspot connections **predictable**, **repeatable**, and far more **reliable**.

 ## ✅ Features